RedwoodJS 4

 01:16:46 - Nick Taylor

 Yeah, for sure.
 What we could do here is return null, and then that should set the token to null.
 Come back just to see for fun.
 All right, let's clear this out, refresh, and then let's log in again.
 Nick at iamdeveloper.com, and let's do an invalid password.
 It says it's authenticating.
 Okay, there's something there, but the auth works.
-Again, not production grade, but it's showing the custom auth.
+Again, not production-grade, but it's showing the custom auth.
 Cool.
 I know we dug into that for a while.

 01:17:36 - Dom Saadi

-In this case, if you had like I want to use keycloak or Cognito, this is exactly what you would do is like you would just map cognito's login function to, like, the login function.
-So.
-Okay, hopefully that makes a bit more sense now.
+In this case, if you were like, "I want to use Keycloak or Cognito," this is exactly what you would do.
+You would just map Cognito's login function to the login function.
+So, okay, hopefully that makes a bit more sense now.

 01:17:51 - Nick Taylor